Skip to main content

 Most buyers treat sizing and packaging as separate issues.
 In reality, they overlap.
 Here is the thing: sloppy presentation often comes with sloppy sizing communication.
 Sellers who provide clean folded items, accurate size stickers, and readable hangtags tend to be better at maintaining consistency.
 Sellers with crushed packaging, missing tags, or random rebagging are often less predictable when it comes to chest width, sleeve length, or inseam.

-On a CNFans Spreadsheet, that creates an important comparison point.
+On a 100buy Spreadsheet, that creates an important comparison point.
 You are not just choosing the cheapest option.
 You are choosing between different levels of care.
 If one seller sends a hoodie in a branded zip bag with a size label that matches the listing, while another sends the same hoodie rolled into a thin plastic sleeve with no clear sizing marker, the first seller already gives you more confidence before you even look at QC measurements.

-Comparing seller packaging tiers on CNFans Spreadsheet
+Comparing seller packaging tiers on 100buy Spreadsheet

 In broad terms, sellers usually fall into three presentation tiers.
 These are not official categories, but they are useful when comparing alternatives.